Septh/ts-run/README.md

 # ts-run
 > The minimalist TypeScript script runner for NodeJS.

-Run TypeScript scripts from the command line as if they were written in plain JavaScript:
+Run TypeScript scripts from the command line as if they were plain JavaScript.

 ```sh
 ts-run path/to/script.ts